Dr. Sina Majidian's Research Studies

 Graduate students

 - Fahimeh Palizban.
 Inferring copy number variation with cell-free DNA data, University of Lausanne, 2024.
+(Currently at Children's Hospital of Philadelphia)

 - Arung Maurya.
 Reconstructing cancer phylogenies with Spatial Transcriptomics, University of Lausanne, 2023.
+(Currently Research Engineer at Institut Pasteur)

 - Sara Lamei.
 Analysing biosynthetic pathway of terpenoids in fenugreek using RNA-seq data.
 Tarbiat Modares University, 2022.